12 Theologies of Vocation

 Ignatian Discernment View

-Vocation is seen as a response to God's personal call, discovered through prayerful attention to inner spiritual movements, with the help of a spiritual mentor and a desire to love and serve God and others.
+Vocational calling is discovered through prayerful attention to inner spiritual movements, with the help of a spiritual mentor.

 -

-Vocation is seen as ethically driven social transformation, grounded in principles of justice and equality.
+Vocation must further ethically-driven social transformation, grounded in principles of justice and equality.

 -